 One such scheme, Mentoring for Early Career Chemistry Teachers (MECCT), run by the Royal Society of Chemistry (RSC), begins in February 2019.
 It will recruit 40 mentors and 40 mentees from state schools in the Midlands and East of England, pairing them up, supporting them, and gathering their opinions as mentoring progresses.

-The RSC’s MECCT scheme will look specifically at early career chemistry teachers (with up to four years of post-NQT experience) being mentored by experienced chemistry teachers (more than four years of post-NQT experience).
+The RSC’s MECCT scheme will look specifically at early career chemistry teachers (with up to five years of post-QTS experience) being mentored by experienced chemistry teachers (more than five years of post-QTS experience).
 It will also provide funds to cover the costs of teacher absence.

 Academic research already indicates that mentored teachers are more likely to stay in the profession, and research by the Gatsby Trust indicates that external mentoring has a positive effect on retention for physics teachers.
 The National Foundation for Educational Research (NFER) will carry out anonymised evaluation to measure and attempt to explain the impact of this mentoring, making use of a template for intervention description and replication (TIDieR) – common in healthcare research – so that the project can be scaled up or delivered by other organisations.